2654400439/DDoS_awesome_papers_collection/README.md

 # DDoS_awesome_papers_collection
+A list of Papers on ddos detection.
+You are welcome to open an issue and pull your requests if you think any paper that is important but not are inclueded in this repo.

 ## 1. [RAD: A Statistical Mechanism Based on Behavioral Analysis for DDoS Attack Countermeasure](https://github.com/2654400439/DDoS_awesome_papers_collection/blob/main/papers/Hajimaghsoodi%20%E5%92%8C%20Jalili%20-%202022%20-%20RAD%20A%20Statistical%20Mechanism%20Based%20on%20Behavioral%20A.pdf)
 **发表于IEEE TRANSACTIONS ON INFORMATION FORENSICS AND SECURITY(TIFS) 2022**
 <br/>